Consensys/defi-score/README.md

 <img src="assets/images/banner.png" alt="DeFi Score">

 # DeFi Score
-> A methodology for assessing risk in permissionless lending platforms.
+> A framework for assessing risk in permissionless lending platforms.

 DeFi Score is a single, consistently comparable value for measuring protocol risk, based on factors including smart contract risk, collateralization, and liquidity.

 We encourage the Ethereum community to evolve the methodology, making it more effective and easier to use.
-Have your say in the future of DeFi risk.

-Join the community on [Telegram](https://t.me/defiscore).
+Join the discussion on [Telegram](https://t.me/defiscore).

 ## Overview
 > show me some sweet visuals

-### The Formula (tbd)
+### The Formula
+>replace with graphic

 1. Smart Contract Risk (50%)
 * Audited code (25%)
 * All code’s byte source verified (15%)